MarginallyClever/Robot-Overlord-App/README.txt

 3D control software for a 5 axis robot arm.

-This project is designed to work with Minion, the firmware for the 5 axis robot arm.
+This project is designed to work with Evil-Minion (http://github.com/i-make-robots/Evil-Minion), the firmware for the 5 axis robot arm.

 ## Instructions ##